 Multiple light settings

 Backlit screens can create glare and be difficult to read in natural outdoor lighting, but the ONYX BOOX Poke 3 solves this dilemma.
 This impressive eReader has an e-ink display with 300 PPI and both a MOON Light 2 backlight function and a SNOW Field setting.
 The high contrast and light substrate allow you to read it in bright sunlight, and it's just as easy on the eyes as a paper book.
 You can also read it in a pitch-dark room.

-The Poke 3 has a 6 x 4.2-inch display and is only .26 inches thick.
-It runs on an Android operating system, which gives you more settings and access to various reading programs.
+The Poke 3 runs on an Android operating system, which gives you more settings and access to various reading programs.
 With a touch screen and a full-fledged internet browser, you can easily browse books and surf the web, all on one device.